 Corn Tortillas You Can Make At Home

 Homemade Corn Tortillas

-Today, it’s all about corn tortillas you can make at home.
-They only have four ingredients!
-If you have never made corn tortillas, you will see how easy they are to make with my pictures and a video made just for you.
+Today, I’m sharing how to make corn tortillas at home with only four ingredients.
+If you’ve never made corn tortillas, you’ll see how easy they are to make with my pictures and a video made just for you.

-My video is at the bottom of the post, I love making videos because I’m someone who learns so much more if I can see it!
+My video is at the bottom of the post.
+I love making videos because I learn so much more if I can see how things are done by way of a video!
 Enjoy.

-These taste a whole lot different than the ones you can buy at the store.
+These taste much different than the ones you can buy at the store.
 Once you make these, you may never go back to buying them.

-I’m trying really hard to show people how to cook from scratch and eat at home.
+I’m trying hard to show people how to cook from scratch when they want to eat at home.

 These are soft, pliable, and crispy around the edges.
-I call them the perfect touch for any Mexican taco meal you want to make.
+They’re the perfect finishing touch for any Mexican taco meal.

+Corn Tortillas You Can Make At Home